 Technology not only helps caregivers spend their time on improving the well-being of patients as oppose to paperwork, and better the lives of patients, but also changes the entire patient-doctor interaction.
 For example, instead of the patient having to come back for a follow-up at a later date, a sugar test can be performed by a simple device at the doctor’s office without the patient having to go through a long queue for the nurse to collect blood samples for testing.

 Medical technology in India today is leading-edge; not only is robotics surgery available, but fractures and broken bones can be reconstructed by using 3D scans and surgical navigation technology.
 It is today possible to perform bypass surgery by using Minimally Invasive Cardiac Surgery procedure.

-It is fascinating that the patient can get up from bed within 2 days following the surgery and go back to his daily routine in as early as 10 days post-surgery.
+It is fascinating that the patient can get up from bed within two days following the surgery and go back to his daily routine in as early as ten days post-surgery.
 Technology has made it possible to make a small 2-3 inch incision to approach a patient’s heart as oppose to the more traditional open heart surgery which involves having to split the patient’s sternum.
-Not only is open heart surgery more strenuous and time-consuming, it leaves large visible scars and a long recovery process for the patient.
+Not only is open heart surgery more strenuous and time-consuming, but it also leaves large visible scars and a long recovery process for the patient.

 Patients subjected to life-threatening cardiac or respiratory failure is now put through ECMO (Extra-Corporeal Membrane Oxygenation), which takes over the function of the heart and lungs to support the patient for days to weeks.